 At this point, DIRECTV is firmly committed to the larger mast; almost all of their installations are done by DIRECTV technicians carrying their own equipment.
 No professional installer is going to use an existing mast, so DIRECTV just doesn’t see a need to change this sort of thing.

-The other thing that needs to be considered is that DIRECTV is alone in using Ka-band frequencies for some of its satellites.
+There’s another thing that needs to be considered.
+AT&T, the parent company of DIRECTV, is alone in using Ka-band frequencies for some of its satellites.
 Traditional wisdom is that the Ka-band satellites require a better aim in order to be more resistant to rain fade and that the larger-diameter mast helps keep the dish steadier.
 It’s true that Ka-band frequencies are more sensitive to rain fade, but the rest of it may be a bit of a stretch.
 You can say that the thicker mast, if made of the same material as the thinner one, presents a larger base for the dish and that maybe that translates out to better stability but… I’m not sure I buy it.

 At this point, the bigger mast isn’t going to go away, because from DIRECTV’s point of view it isn’t hurting anyone.
 The folks over in corporate tend to look at this as a non-issue, even though it does make it a little harder for those DIY types like the people who read this blog and the people who shop at SolidSignal.com.